kozhemyakin/rsschool-cv/cv.md

 1. Kozhemyakin Sergey
 2. Discord - kozhemyakin, email - kozhemyakin.ahead@gmail.com
 3. I've been working as a QA Engineer for 9 years.
 Also, I write e2e autotests at Cypress.
-I want to learn JS and React and try to find a job as a Frontend developer.
+I want to learn JS and React and try to find a job as a Frontend developer
 4. Stack: JS, React, Redux, Git, VS Code, Cypress
 5. Code example: